-- Data server: This receives and either stores or transfers the data which is being received by your tracking device.
-The server is capable of serving up the information that the user requires.
+- Data server: This receives the data and either stores it or transfers it to your tracking device.
+The data server is capable of serving up the information that the user requires via the user interface.

 - User interface: This is what managers see on-screen.
-They work with the user interface via computer, tablet or smartphone in order to access information, monitor dashboards and generate reports effortlessly.
+They work with the user interface through various devices such as computer, tablet or smartphone in order to access information, monitor dashboards and generate reports.